ulrik-vj/cis18-benchmarks-ubuntu-debian-ig1/README.md

 **Prepare firewall rules**

 I have made a iptables_rules.txt file with some default rules for cis recommendations.
-Correct it to your usecase, but make sure its according to recommendations at the same time.
+Correct it to your usecase, but make sure it's according to recommendations at the same time.

-**Chosing what benchhmark to run**
+**Chosing what benchmarks to run**

 At the end of the script there is a main function calling the other functions.
 You can pick and choice what benchmarks you want according to those.
 Lets say you do not wish to use to use Wazuh because you dont have a Wazuh server, comment the function call out.
 Then it will be your own responsibilty to setup this part yourself.
 Same goes for the rest.
+By default everything is set to run.

 **Privileges needed to run**

 Run script as sudo or root

-**Download the benchmakrs pdf from CIS (Ubuntu 22 server & Debian 11 server) before you run**
+**Download the benchmarks pdf from CIS (Ubuntu 22 server & Debian 11 server) before you run**

 Helps you understand every implemention and why CIS recommend them for security